jimoconnell/googleflights/README.md

 # Answer = ('yes')

 If 'Answer' = yes, then choose your starting/ender points.
-For example, if you set start_point = 0 and end_point = 20, then you'll pull the top 21 airports by air traffic in 2017
-The only limitation here is that the max range of airports that can be scraped at once is: 55 airports In short, the script will throw an error if the 'end_point' - 'start_point' exceeds a search of >55 airports
+//For example, if you set start_point = 0 and end_point = 20, then you'll pull the top 21 airports by air traffic in 2017.
+Also, the main limitation here is that the max range of airports that can be scraped at once is: 55 airports.
+In short, the script will throw an error if the 'end_point' - 'start_point' exceeds a search of >55 airports

 # start_point = 0
 # end_point   = 50